Michael Devine (hunger striker)

-Michael James "Mickey" Devine (Mícheál Ó Daimhín; 26 May 1954 – 20 August 1981) was a volunteer in the Irish National Liberation Army (INLA).
-He was the last hunger striker to die in prison during the 1981 Irish hunger strike.
+Michael James Devine (Mícheál Ó Daimhín; 26 May 1954 – 20 August 1981) was an Irish militant and Republican activist.
+He was a volunteer in the Irish National Liberation Army (INLA), and the last hunger striker to die during the 1981 Irish hunger strike.

 Background

 Devine, also known as Red Mickey because of his red hair, was born into a family from the Springtown Camp, Derry, Northern Ireland.

 In 1960, when Devine was six years of age, the Devine family including his grandmother, sister Margaret and parents Patrick and Elizabeth, moved to the then newly built Creggan estate to the north of Derry city centre.
 Devine was educated at Holy Child Primary School and St. Joseph's Secondary School, both in the Creggan.

 Political activities

+In the early 1970s, Devine joined the Irish Labour Party and Young Socialists.
 In July 1971, soldiers from the Royal Anglian Regiment fired into a crowd of approximately 70 people stoning them, fatally wounding two civilians, Dessie Beattie and Seamus Cusack.
-After this incident, Devin joined the James Connolly branch of the Republican Clubs in Derry.
-The events of Bloody Sunday on 14 January 1972 had a deep impact on Devine.
-In the early 1970s, Devine joined the Irish Labour Party and Young Socialists.
+After this incident, Devine joined the James Connolly branch of the Republican Clubs in Derry.
+The events of Bloody Sunday on 30 January 1972 had a deep impact on Devine.
+In 1974, he was a founding member of the Irish Republican Socialist Party.